Dopesick (miniseries)

 Dopesick is an American drama television miniseries, created by Danny Strong for Hulu.
 Based on the non-fiction book Dopesick: Dealers, Doctors, and the Drug Company that Addicted America by Beth Macy, it premiered on October 13, 2021, and concluded on November 17, 2021, after eight episodes.
 The series was produced by 20th Television, John Goldwyn Productions, and The Littlefield Company.
 It stars Michael Keaton, Peter Sarsgaard, Michael Stuhlbarg, Will Poulter, John Hoogenakker, Kaitlyn Dever, and Rosario Dawson.
 The series focuses on how the opioid epidemic started and the people in the U.S. who were impacted by it.

 Dopesick received positive reviews from critics, with particular praise for the performances of the cast, most notably those of Michael Keaton and Kaitlyn Dever.
 At the 74th Primetime Emmy Awards, the series received 14 nominations, including Outstanding Limited or Anthology Series and acting nominations for Keaton, Dever, Peter Sarsgaard, Michael Stuhlbarg, Will Poulter, and Mare Winningham, with Keaton winning for Outstanding Lead Actor in a Limited or Anthology Series or Movie.
 In addition, Keaton also won as Lead Actor at the 79th Golden Globe Awards, 28th Screen Actors Guild Awards and 12th Critics' Choice Television Awards.

 Premise

 Dopesick focuses on "the epicenter of America's struggle with opioid addiction" across the U.S. on how individuals and families are affected by it, on the alleged conflicts of interest involving Purdue Pharma and various government agencies such as the Food and Drug Administration and the United States Department of Justice, and finally, on the legal case against Purdue Pharma and their development, testing and marketing of the drug OxyContin under the Sackler family.
-The narrative takes place across different points in time and centers around numerous intertwining storylines, beginning with OxyContin's initial launch and ending in the contemporary present following the Sacklers' exoneration in court.
+The narrative takes place across different points in time and centers around numerous intertwining storylines, beginning with OxyContin's initial launch and ending in the contemporary present following the Sacklers' indictment in court.
 Most of the characters are composites highlighting the broad effects of the opioid epidemic, with the exceptions of the Sackler family, several government figures, and prosecutors Rick Mountcastle and Randy Ramseyer.